 Please share a positive takeaway or memorable story from your work with Global UGRADs.

 Long ago, I came to the United States as an exchange student, as well.
 I cannot forget about my American foster family’s impact on my worldview and my drive toward contributing to and being part of internationalization efforts.
 I still keep in touch with my foster family in Minnesota.
 We are unique and diverse yet share so many things that make us think that we can be more accepting and have a more tolerant worldview.
 My nostalgic experiences will be in my heart forever, and I hope to give back as much as I can.
 I have too many great stories to list here, but I feel extremely privileged to be part of their cultural/educational journey.
-I continue to stay in touch with my exchange students (from Moldova, Uzbekistan, Armenia, Pakistan, and Kazakhstan) in my previous experience as a campus advisor for the UGRAD programs at Delta State University (The Land of the Fighting Okra!).
+I continue to stay in touch with my exchange students (from Armenia, Kazakhstan, Moldova, Pakistan, Ukraine, and Uzbekistan) in my previous experience as a campus advisor for the UGRAD programs at Delta State University (The Land of the Fighting Okra!).
 At the end of the day, as Rumi said, if we “listen with ears of tolerance, see through the eyes of compassion, and speak with the language of love,” the whole world will be a better place.